-Any individuals who are sick with or exhibiting symptoms of COVID-19 must stay home and away from others for at least 10 days since their symptoms first appeared and at least 1 day (24 hours) with no fever (without using fever-reducing medications) and improved symptoms, whichever is longer.
+Any individuals who are sick with or exhibiting symptoms of COVID-19 must stay home and away from others for at least 10 days since their symptoms first appeared and at least 24 hours with no fever (without using fever-reducing medications) and improved symptoms, whichever is longer.

 For any additional COVID-19 questions or support, please visit www.chicago.gov/coronavirus for the most reliable information.
 If you do not find the information you need on the website, email coronavirus@chicago.gov.
-The health and wellness of our staff and students are the highest priority of (SCHOOL).
-Please contact us at (SCHOOL CONTACT INFORMATION) if you have any questions.
+The health and wellness of our staff and students are the highest priority of (PROGRAM).
+Please contact us at (PROGRAM CONTACT INFORMATION) if you have any questions.